atharva-p/guides/gitGuide.md

 There can be **only one open pull request** per branch.
 Github will combine all commits into the pull request that's currently open.Therefore, a separate pull request cannot be created for every commit made to a branch.

 To fix this, create a new branch for every new feature / change so you can create separate pull requests for being reviewed by other contributors.

+### Making local repository up to date with remote